Copyright 2009 AA1Car

 For example, a late-model Chrysler V6 may come factory equipped with a Champion spark plug, a NGK spark plug or a DENSO spark plug.
 All are "factory approved" for the application, so which plug is used on any given day may depend where the engine is assembled, which supplier shipped the vehicle manufacturer a container of spark plugs that day, and so on.

-What’s more, many spark plug suppliers buy spark plugs from each other for applications they do not manufacture themselves.
+Many spark plug suppliers buy spark plugs from each other for applications they do not manufacture themselves.
 Why?
 So they can offer a broader product line with more complete coverage.

 Consequently, most spark plug suppliers catalogs list many vehicle applications for which they were not the original equipment supplier.
 They also have cross-reference indexes in the back that help you figure out which of their spark plugs can be used to replace another brand of spark plugs.

-Here’s another fact some people have a hard time digesting: No one brand of spark plug is superior to any other brand.
+Here is another fact some people have a hard time digesting: No one brand of spark plug is superior to any other brand.
 This does not mean any brand of spark plug will work in any engine.
 The heat range of a replacement spark plug (ANY brand) must be a close match with the original spark plug (ANY brand) for good ignition performance.
 The electrode configuration can be different as can the materials used to make the electrodes, but the electrode gap(s) must not be too wide or too narrow for the air/fuel mixture or firing voltage capabilities of the ignition system.
 The electrodes on the replacement spark plugs should also be capable of lasting at least as long as the original spark plugs.

 The best advice we can offer is to use the same brand and type of replacement spark plug as the original spark plugs that came in your engine, unless you want to upgrade standard plugs to long life platinum or iridium spark plugs.

-If the spark plugs have already been replaced at least once in your engine, and you are not sure they are the same brand as the original, or you don’t know what brand the original plugs were, ask an auto parts store employee to look up the plugs for you in their data base.
+If the spark plugs have already been replaced at least once in your engine, and you are not sure they are the same brand as the original, or you do not know what brand the original plugs were, ask an auto parts store employee to look up the plugs for you in their data base.
 Most list the original equipment spark plug along with any other brands the store carries that may also fit your engine.

 If you want a certain brand of spark plug , but the spark plug manufacturer does not list one of their spark plugs for your engine, there is a reason why.
 Either they do not make a plug that fits your engine, or the plugs they have do not have the correct heat range or electrodes for your engine.